MolecularBioinformatics/GEMCAT/README.md

 Support will come to the CLI soon.

 Important points to remember:
+Your gene or protein identifiers should be the first column of the expression file.
 Make sure the gene or protein identifiers in your expression data file exactly match those in the model.
 A results list of all 1.0 is a sure sign of no identifier matching.